salim-mrw/Telegram-Bot-Chat-GPT/README.md

 ## Description

 This bot provides Chat GPT services to enhance the user experience within Telegram.
-It is one of the famous artificial intelligence technologies as it provides you with assistance in performing multiple functions such as proofreading texts, translating, writing content, and many functions in various fields
+It is one of the famous artificial intelligence technologies as it provides you with assistance in performing multiple functions such as proofreading texts, translating, writing content, and many functions in various fields.

 ## Authers